livecode/livecode/docs/notes/bugfix-21494.md

-# Correct missing text issue in the ROund function dictionary entry.
+# Correct missing text issue in the Round function dictionary entry.